Culture

 In the thrall of Schedule 8

-A large number of people spent their lives up the Cross
+A considerable number of people spent their lives up the Cross

 One-way journey